Voultapher/sort-research-rs/writeup/unreasonable/text.md

 Phf, branchless and match bucket sorting results are omitted from this graph to limit visual overload and range compression.

-For L3 sized inputs rust_std_unstable can do ~660 million elements per second, implying the CPU spends ~7.4 cycles per element.
-It does so without knowing anything about the input before processing it and only being able to establish a less than relationship between two elements.

 The peculiar shape of the rust_std_stable results stands out.
 Additional testing with other pdqsort derived stable quicksorts, fluxsort and glidesort shows similar results.
 Despite all three using somewhat different partitioning